stjude/seaseq/dnanexus/stjude_seaseq/Readme.md

 <!-- dx-header -->
-# Run St. Jude SEAseq workflow (DNAnexus Platform App)
+# Run SEAseq workflow (DNAnexus Platform App)

-Run the SEAseq workflow
+SEAseq workflow

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see